 "Wild animal" means any animal of a species that in its natural life is usually untamed and undomesticated, including hybrids.
-Wild animals and wildlife fall under the jurisdiction of DWR.
+Wild animals and wildlife fall under the jurisdiction of the Division of Wildlife Resources.
 For the purpose of this chapter, animals that are kept commercially or ranched shall not be wild animals.